portabletext/react-portabletext/MIGRATING.md

+# Migrating to @portabletext/react v2

+`@portabletext/react@1` allowed configuring custom components through React context.
+In v2, this functionality has been removed in order to allow using the component with [React Server Components](https://reactjs.org/blog/2020/12/21/data-fetching-with-react-server-components.html) (RSC).

+If you were previously using the context provider, we now suggest creating a "wrapper component" (eg predefines which React components to use), or defining your own context that holds the components.

 # Migrating from @sanity/block-content-to-react to @portabletext/react

 This document outlines the differences between [@portabletext/react](https://www.npmjs.com/package/@portabletext/react) and [@sanity/block-content-to-react](https://www.npmjs.com/package/@sanity/block-content-to-react) so you can adjust your code to use the newer @portabletext/react.